-On September 22, 2017, the Company completed the sale of one parcel of land and received net cash proceeds of \$8,252, generating a gain of approximately \$5,000.
-On October 19, 2017, the Company completed the sale of two parcels of land and received net cash proceeds of \$13,048, generating a gain of approximately \$7,500.
+In 2017, the Company completed the sale of three parcels of land and received net cash proceeds of \$21,300, generating a gain of approximately \$12,500.

-On December 31, 2017, the Company completed the sale of the outstanding capital stock of the Denton Publishing Company, owner of the Denton Record-Chronicle, to Denton Media Company, Inc., generating a loss of \$260.
+On December 31, 2017, the Company completed the sale of the outstanding capital stock of the Denton Publishing Company, owner of the Denton Record-Chronicle, to Denton Media Company, Inc., generating a loss of \$260 recorded in the fourth quarter of 2017.
 The business did not meet the requirements of a discontinued operation; therefore, all financial results are included in continuing operations.
 Prior to the disposition, the Denton Record-Chronicle was included in the Publishing segment results.
 In connection with the sale, the Company entered into a sublease with Denton Publishing Company for a term ending on July 30, 2023.
-Since the Company is no longer the tenant, the Company recorded a loss of \$589, included in other income (expense), net, for the Company's remaining obligation after the term of the sublease ends.
+Since the Company is no longer the tenant, in the fourth quarter of 2017, the Company recorded a loss of \$589, included in other income, net, for the Company's remaining obligation after the term of the sublease ends.